openemr/website-openemr/README.md

 # OpenEMR Website

-This static-site is generated via [hugo](http://gohugo.io) version 0.52 and uses a custom theme to manage the main OpenEMR website.
+This static-site is generated via [hugo](http://gohugo.io) and uses a custom theme to manage the main OpenEMR website.

 # Installation